sergio-pina-veeva/IPP-PoC/README.md

 - Java 11 or newer
 - [Apache PDFBox](https://pdfbox.apache.org/) library (for direct PDF printing)
-- Access to a printer or an IPP print server
+- Access to a printer, virtual printer, or an IPP print server
 - For "Microsoft Print to PDF": Windows 10/11 with the feature enabled

 ---

 ## Usage

+### Configuratiuon with application.properties

+All settings for both applications are managed in the provided application.properties file.

 ### Direct Printing (`IPPPrintAppToPrinter.java`)